linhbngo/cpsc-3620/midterm-review.md

 comm.Send(mydata, des = 0, tag = 0)
 ~~~

-33. Give an example of a master/slave computation using MPI-like pseudocode.
+31. Give an example of a master/slave computation using MPI-like pseudocode.

-34. Understand and be able to read/trace through all codes discussed in class lectures.
+32. Understand and be able to read/trace through all codes discussed in class lectures.

-35. Understand the principles of the communication tree among the processes in divide-and-conquer problems.
+33. Understand the principles of the communication tree among the processes in divide-and-conquer problems.

+34. What are the four main characteristics of Parallel File Systems?

+35. What are the two main differences between block-based and object-based parallel file systems?